5 stars

-Start-Up Visa Canada: a Complete SUV Guide for 2024
+Start-Up Visa Program Canada: A Complete SUV Guide for 2024.

 If you’re exploring business immigration options in Canada and have access to capital between CAD $200,000 and CAD $500,000, the Canada Start-Up Visa program could be the right opportunity to consider.
 It offers the chance to start your business in Canada, providing a pathway to live and work in Canada with your family.
 This guide will help you understand how to seize this opportunity and cover program eligibility, the application process, and other essential aspects of navigating the Start-Up Visa Program.